miquelvir/lsds-2026/projects/2-mapreduce/README.md

 During this lab, you will implement the `master` service.

 Create a FastAPI service with a Dockerfile in [the master folder](./master/).
+Add it to the compose file at port 8000 and implement a healthcheck endpoint.

 ### [2.2.1] Posting jobs (^)